romeucr/romeucr/README.md

 ### Hi there 👋

-A new developer is born!
-With the Covid19 pamdemy, I started to study programming languages.
+A new developer is born! (or I hope so...)
+With the Covid19 pandemy, I started to study programming stuff.

 🌱 I’m currently learning ...
  - Java